QiLong25/MedVidQA-2023/README.md

 ## Start Here
 See **[TRECVID 2023](https://www-nlpir.nist.gov/projects/tvpubs/tv.pubs.23.org.html)** for our conference presentation and publication.

+See **Poster.pdf** for my detailed research proposal and evaluation result.

 See **Source Code** for detailed implementation including finetuning T5 on multiple GPUs.